Geometrical properties of strained and twisted moir\'e heterostructures: Experimental implementation of strain in moir e materials

 \subsection{Strain techniques}

 A large amount of experimental techniques have been introduced to generate strain in 2D materials.
 For example, strain can be generated by using different microactuators \cite{perez2014controlled,ziss2017comparison}, by applying hydrostatic pressure \cite{antoniazzi2024pressure}, by placing 2D materials on periodic structures constructed by nanopillars \cite{li2015optoelectronic,jiang2017visualizing}, by stacking on piezoelectric stacks \cite{liu2024continuously}, or by bending a flexible substrate \cite{wang2019situ}.
 Here, we will mainly focus on several common approaches that are well-implemented in moir\'e materials.
+A brief summary of the key strain implementation techniques for engineering moiré materials is given in Table \ref{table1}.
 Note that the strain techniques developed for moir\'e materials may not be compatible for moir\'e material-based devices.
 The strain approaches for 2D material-based devices are out of the scope of this review.